marshmallow-code/marshmallow/docs/quickstart.rst

 Deserializing to Objects
 ++++++++++++++++++++++++

 In order to deserialize to an object, define a method of your :class:`Schema` and decorate it with `post_load <marshmallow.decorators.post_load>`.
-The method receives a dictionary of deserialized data as its only parameter.
+The method receives a dictionary of deserialized data.

 .. code-block:: python